EinarAndreas/combat_tests/reanalysis/ComBat_original/combat_paper_dataset2_reproduced.md

 ## 54671     4
 ```

+Original number was **9**, reproduced number is **4**.

->Welchs t-test was also applied to EB3 to find differential expressed genes; yielding 1599 genes significant at a q-value cutoff of 0.05
+> Welchs t-test was also applied to EB3 to find differential expressed genes; yielding 1599 genes significant at a q-value cutoff of 0.05. <cite> Johnson et al.

 ```r